 We were lucky enough to have lived in San Pedro La Laguna — the popular backpacker town on the lake — for two months, which is why it’s at the top of my list!

-There are simply so many awesome things to do in San Pedro La Laguna that you can’t miss out on!
+There are so many awesome things to do in San Pedro La Laguna, which is another reason that this town is a must-visit.

 Lounge in heated thermal pools at sunset?
 Yep!

-Not to mention, of all the towns around Lake Atitlán, San Pedro probably has the best choice when it comes to where to eat and where to stay.
+Of all the towns around Lake Atitlán, San Pedro probably offers the best choice of restaurants and accommodations.

-There seems to be food from all corners of the world – Israeli, Japanese, Indian, Mexican, and Italian (to name a few), plus a handful of budget-friendly hostels as well as more boutique and luxurious resorts.
+There seems to be food from all corners of the world—Israeli, Japanese, Indian, Mexican, and Italian (to name a few).
+San Pedro is also home to some of the best hotels and resorts in Lake Atitlan, including budget-friendly hostels, boutique properties, and luxurious resorts.

-You will be at the heart of the activity in Lake Atitlán if you come to San Pedro!
+One thing is for sure: If you come to San Pedro, you’ll be at the heart of the activity in Lake Atitlán!
 Getting there from Panajachel (the gateway town to the lake) only takes 30 minutes by boat and costs Q25.

 Sababa Resort ($$$) – a popular boutique resort and hostel with one of the coolest pools in Lake Atitlán.